Vimtekken/daemonize/README.md

 # daemonize
-Simple scripts for turning commands into daemons
+Simple script for turning commands into daemons.

+I use this mainly to launch applications from the command line then detatching the application from the terminal.